Environmental education: Tbilisi Declaration

+Environmental education in the teaching curriculum

 Environmental education has been considered an additional or elective subject in much of traditional K-12 curriculum.
 At the elementary school level, environmental education can take the form of science enrichment curriculum, natural history field trips, community service projects, and participation in outdoor science schools.
 EE policies assist schools and organizations in developing and improving environmental education programs that provide citizens with an in-depth understanding of the environment.
 School related EE policies focus on three main components: curricula, green facilities, and training.

 Schools can integrate environmental education into their curricula with sufficient funding from EE policies.
-This approach – known as using the “environment as an integrating context” for learning – uses the local environment as a framework for teaching state and district education standards.
+This approach – known as using the "environment as an integrating context" for learning – uses the local environment as a framework for teaching state and district education standards.
 In addition to funding environmental curricula in the classroom, environmental education policies allot the financial resources for hands-on, outdoor learning.
 These activities and lessons help address and mitigate "nature deficit disorder", as well as encourage healthier lifestyles.

 Green schools, or green facility promotion, are another main component of environmental education policies.
 Greening school facilities cost, on average, a little less than 2 percent more than creating a traditional school, but payback from these energy efficient buildings occur within only a few years.
 Environmental education policies help reduce the relatively small burden of the initial start-up costs for green schools.
 Green school policies also provide grants for modernization, renovation, or repair of older school facilities.
 Additionally, healthy food options are also a central aspect of green schools.
 These policies specifically focus on bringing freshly prepared food, made from high-quality, locally grown ingredients into schools.